saligrama/notes/CS110L/2021-03-30-course-overview.md

 ## How to prevent making such mistakes?
 * Checking of data types and values at each runtime; a la Python/other interpreted languages.
-    - Disadvantage: these languages are significantly slower than compiled language and can be prohibitive for running on large inputs
+    - Disadvantage: these languages are significantly slower than compiled language and can be prohibitive for running with large inputs
 * Dynamic analysis: Run program, watch what it does, look for problematic behavior
-    - Disadvantage: Can find problematic behavior only when inputs used to test display problems.
-Sometimes, humans need to craft inputs to exhibit these issues.
+    - Disadvantage: can find problematic behavior only when test inputs produce problematic behavior.
+Sometimes, humans need to craft inputs designed specifically to expose such behavior
     - Commonly combined with techniques such as fuzzing to test *lots* of inputs, but no guarantees that code is bug-free.
-* Static analysis: Read the source code and find problematic parts.
+* Static analysis: Read the source code and find problematic parts
     - Easy with simple cases (for example, if a program uses `gets()`, we know it can display problematic behavior)
-    - Impossible in the general case (i.e., Halting Problem)
+    - Disadvantage: impossible in the general case (i.e., Halting Problem)

 Rust tries to make static analysis more tractable and helpful.
-It analyzes programs and attempts to disallow buffer-overflow or use-after-free prone code.
+It analyzes programs and attempts to disallow buffer overflow or use-after-free-prone code.